by Ray Sahelian, M.D.

 Less Common (it is difficult to know how often they happen since no one is keeping accurate statistics)

 Skin rash and hives can be all over the body, including palms and soles, and last for weeks.
 The rash could be macular or maculopapular.
 Hives and rashes are often treated with H1 and/or H2 antihistamines and/or a course of oral steroids.
 Itchiness (pruritus) is common.
 Easy bruising and small brown-purple spots under the skin appear, called petechiae (blood leaking from capillaries under the skin).
 Sometimes a big rash and swelling develops at the injection site a few days later, or a hard lump; infrequently causing cellulitis.
 Swelling of face.
-Swelling of hands (lymphatic blockage?
-Leaking of fluid from blood vessels, capillary leak syndrome?) and feet (lymphatic blockage from swollen lymph nodes?
-DVT, especially if only one foot?
-Heart failure?
-Kidney issues?).
-Perhaps another cause of swelling is due to spike proteins disrupting the tight connection between cells that line the inner blood vessels leading to fluid leaking into tissues.
+Swelling of hands (lymphatic blockage? leaking of fluid from blood vessels, capillary leak syndrome?) and feet (lymphatic blockage from swollen lymph nodes?
+DVT, especially if only one foot? heart failure? kidney issues?).
+Spike proteins disrupt the tight connection between cells that line the inner blood vessels leading to fluid leaking into tissues.
 Eczema flare-up.
 Psoriasis flare-up.
 Shingles are common.
 Toxic epidermal necrosis, Stevens-Johnson syndrome, blistering and peeling of skin.
+Erythromelalgia is diagnosed when there is redness in hands and feet (a form of vasculitis) with neurological symptoms of warmth or burning feeling.

-Are the nerve-related issues due to non-mRNA substances in the vaccines (such as PEG), or due to spike proteins attaching to nerve cells triggering inflammatory reactions?
+Are the nerve-related issues due to non-mRNA substances in the vaccines (such as PEG), or due to spike proteins attaching to nerve cells triggering inflammatory reactions? or just direct damage from cytokines or other inflammatory substances? or, in some instances, blood clots that block the blood supply to a nerve?
 Some individuals have had immediate and ongoing neurological reactions minutes after a shot.
-Perhaps some of the neurological symptoms are due to tiny clots in small blood vessels that supply nerves.
 Or is the immune system recognizing certain cells, including nerve cells, in the body as having some proteins that look similar to the spike proteins and attacking them?
+Fortunately many individuals with long-lasting neurological symptoms are improving over time.
+A few report that their neurologist prescribed gabapentin (Neurontin) for nerve related pain and issues but generally the medication was of little or no help.

 Mental, psychiatric and behavioral changes

 Mood changes, anxiety, panic attacks, anhedonia, depression, feeling emotional, crying spells, aggression, anger, feeling impatient, irritability, short-tempered, brain fog, confusion, disorientation, loss of memory.
 Some say "I'm just not feeling like myself."
 Rare cases of suicidal ideations.
 Night terrors or nightmares have been reported.
-Nursing home caretakers have mentioned that some residents become confused and less able to take care of themselves and deteriorate faster.
-Worsening of dementia has also been noted which makes it difficult to decide whether to administer the vaccine to those with Alzheimer's disease or other forms of dementia.
+Nursing home caretakers have noticed residents becoming confused and less able to take care of themselves and deteriorating faster.
+Worsening of mental function makes it difficult to decide whether to administer the vaccine to those with Alzheimer's disease or other forms of dementia.
 Changes in mental function and behavior could be due to spike proteins crossing the blood-brain barrier and damaging nerve cells (neurons) in the brain.
 The spike proteins themselves could cause damage or in combination with the inflammatory reaction to them.
 There could be inflammation of various parts of the brain (encephalitis) and blood vessels located within the brain (intracranial arteries and veins).
 Inflammation could disturb the proper hormonal release by the hypothalamus, pituitary gland and pineal gland.
 Inflammation could be due to cytokines or other pro-inflammatory substances (there are countless).
 Since spike proteins damage cells lining blood vessels (endothelium) fluid can leak out from arteries or veins into the brain increasing the pressure within (increased intracranial pressure) and causing a host of problems.
 Fluvoxamine (generic for Prozac) has anti-inflammatory properties and is worth a try if symptoms persist.

 Eye pain, visual impairment -- blurred vision, trouble focusing, loss of depth perception, double vision (vertical or horizontal diplopia), flashes of light in the field of vision, sensitivity to light (photophobia).
 Visual changes could be due to a number of factors including cerebral edema, papilledema or cranial nerve 3 palsy.
 Swelling or bulging of eyes (increased intracranial pressure? sudden hyperthyroidism?) or eyelids (sometimes severe enough to shut the eyelids together), eye irritation, itchy eyes, watery eyes, eyelid drooping, eyelid twitching, pupil dilation (rare).
 Blindness is rare but could be due a blood clot in a blood vessel or an optic nerve problem, or a clot in the visual cortex, or a clot in the occipital lobe.
 Subconjunctival hemorrhage, bloodshot eyes (redness or blood clot in the white of the eye, possibly from low platelets), pink eyes, conjunctivitis (allergic, immune related).
 Black eyes, shiners, discoloration around the eye socket (from leaky capillaries, low platelet count?).
 Floaters in the eyes are infrequent.
 Most visual adverse reactions are improving over time.